 When should I complete the Nomination of Examiners form?

 Ideally the Doctoral College should receive your completed Nomination of Examiners Form ( Form 2.) at least one month before you intend to submit.
 Please complete Part 1 of this form and then forward to your supervisor for completion of Part 2.

-How do I submit my thesis?
+How do I submit my thesis for examination?

 You will receive a confirmation of receipt email within three working days of submission.
 During our peak periods we may not be able to confirm receipt should you contact us for an update.